opds-community/drafts/opds-2.0.md

 Publications can either be:

-- Web Publications with no restrictions in terms of access (no payment, no credentials required, no limitations whatsoever)
+- a [Readium Web Publication](https://github.com/readium/webpub-manifest) with no restrictions in terms of access (no payment, no credentials required, no limitations whatsoever)
-- any other publication format, as long as the publication has at least one acquisition link
+- any other publication format, as long as the publication has at least one [Acquisition Link](#acquisition-links)

 All publications listed in such a collection must provide a `self` link that will be used by OPDS clients to identify, reference and access publications.

+> TODO: we'll probably need to define a new type of publication type for OPDS 2.0, based on a sub-set of Readium Web Publication (by removing the requirement for a spine).

 **Example**